Carramar, New South Wales

 Carramar is a suburb of Sydney, in the state of New South Wales, Australia.
-Carramar is located 30 kilometres west of the Sydney central business district, in the local government area of the City of Fairfield and is part of the Greater Western Sydney region.
+Carramar is located 30 kilometres west of the Sydney central business district, in the local government area of the City of Fairfield and is part of the South Western Sydney region.

 History

 Carramar's name comes from an aboriginal word meaning "shade of trees".
 The first land grant in the area was made by Governor King in 1803.
 One of Sydney's oldest trees, the Bland Oak, was planted in the suburb in the 1830s by William Bland.

-When the railway station opened here in 1924 it was called South Fairfield.
+When the railway station opened here in 1924, it was called South Fairfield.
 However, the area had been known as Carramar since at least the 1850s and the name of the station was changed to Carramar in 1926.
 A post office was opened the following year as the local population began to swell.

+Von Heiden Estate

+The land east of what is now Haughton Street near Prospect Creek was once the home of pioneering German migrant and piano maker, Carl Wilhlem Gunther von Heiden.
+In the mid-1900s, Heiden's property, which was known as the Von Heiden Estate, was used for recreational boating opposite at Latty's Boatshed on Prospect Creek.

+The von Heiden house featured a high gabled roof and broad verandahs, with the formal gardens being decorated in the fashion of the Edwardian era.
+The balustraded stairs and green walls were led down to the creek's banks.
+The estate also featured fishponds with ornate fountains, and white statues of water bearers which striped the pathways.

+After Heiden's death in 1936, the Von Heiden Estate was inherited to a Protestant church in the area.
+In 1955 a retirement village was built on the site, though due to recurring flooding and high tides the homes were demolished in the late 1980s, and the village was moved to a new site.
+Fairfield City Council then designated part of the former estate on the creek's banks as a nature reserve called Heiden Park, adjoining Fairfield Park to the north, with very minor visible indication of the Von Heidon Estate.

+Though remnants of the Von Heiden Estate do remain at the park, including a brick grain store that was built by Heiden himself, an ornamental fountain that has a statue of a boy which remained in site until the 1980s, an incomplete barricaded terrace, a grand staircase that leads down to the creek and a former boat dock, in addition to substantial trees which represent the last traces of the Late Victorian ornamental gardens.